Skip to main

 • Communicate how the situation impacted performance

 In addition to the required personal statement, students must also provide additional supporting documentation to support their reason for withdrawal.
+Incomplete submissions and appeals with missing personal statements or documentation will not be reviewed by the committee.

 Reason for Withdrawal Type of Documentation Accepted